henryrobbins/graph-builder/README.md

 <img src="README_images/start.png" alt="Start screen" width="400"/>

 This screen allows for you to select the type of graph you want to create.
 When you select a graph type, a new window will open.
-The graph drawing window consists of two sections: the graph section for drawing the graph and the statisitcs section which maintains live statistics as you create the graph.
+The graph drawing window consists of two sections: the graph section for drawing the graph and the statistics section which maintains live statistics as you create the graph.

 <img src="README_images/undirected.png" alt="Graph window" width="400"/>

 To create a node, hold down the n key.
 An outline of a node will appear under the cursor.
 Click the mouse while holding n to place a node.
 To create an edge, move the cursor near the node you wish to create an edge from, press e and an edge will appear from the nearest node the the cursor.
 Click on another node to create an edge between the two nodes.
 (Note: for a structural graph, holding e creates a positive (+) edge and holding r creates a negative (-) edge.)

 To delete an edge or node, hold down the d key.
 A red x will appear under the cursor.
-Hover over the node or edge to delete and click the mouse while holding d.
+Hover over the node or edge to delete and click the mouse while holding
+d.
 If you delete a node, all edges adjacent to it will also be deleted.

 <img src="README_images/delete.png" alt="Delte cursor" width="400"/>